ShengQuanZhou/challenge/README.md

 - Data set (dataset.parquet) in three parts containing price data for 352 stocks from the S&P 500 (stocks with less than 25 years of data excluded)
 - Full dataset generator (data_loader.py) to show how the data was generated
 - Scoring engine
-- Baseline quantum fit
+- Baseline model fit
 - Plot [Figure 1](Figure_1.png) showing q-variance and R² value for the actual data
 - Jupyter notebook (qvariance_single.ipynb) showing how to compute q-variance for a single asset

-For example, to try a rough vol model, simulate a long price series, compute sigma²(z) for each window, output new Parquet.
+For example, to try a rough vol model, simulate a long price series, compute sigma²(z) for each window, output new parquet.
 You can also do multiple simulations: assign each a different ticker and the code will average over them as if they are different stocks.

-Dataset: 352 S&P 500 stocks (>25 year history), 1–26 weeks T, ~300K rows.
+Dataset: 352 stocks from the S&P 500 (>25 year history), 1–26 weeks T, ~300K rows.

 Columns: ticker (str), date (date), T (int), sigma (float, annualized vol), z (float, scaled log return).